Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/UtilityNetwork/TraceUtilityNetwork/readme.md

 ## How it works

 1. Create a `MapView` and subscribe to its `GeoViewTapped` event.
-2. Create and load a `ServiceGeodatabase` with a feature service URL and get tables by their layer IDs.
+2. Create and load a `Map` with a web map item URL that contains a `UtilityNetwork`.Add commentMore actions
-3. Create a `Map` that contains `FeatureLayer`(s) created from the `ServiceGeodatabase`'s tables.
+3. Get and load the first `UtilityNetwork` from the web map.
-4. Create and load a `UtilityNetwork` with the same feature service URL and this `Map`.
+4. Get the `ServiceGeodatabase` from the utility network and fetch the line `FeatureLayer` from the `ServiceGeodatabase`'s tables.
 5. Add a `GraphicsOverlay` with symbology that distinguishes starting locations from barriers.
 6. Identify features on the map and add a `Graphic` that represents its purpose (starting location or barrier) at the tapped location.
 7. Create a `UtilityElement` for the identified feature.